AakashKumarNain/skin_cancer_detection/README.md

 </figure>

 There are a total of **7 classes** of skin cancer in the dataset.
-After removing the duplicates and checking the final distribution as shown below, we found out that the dataset is **highly imbalanced** which poses another challenge.
-For detailed notes, please check the *EDA notebook* in the notebooks directory
+After removing the duplicates we were left with around **~8K samples**.
+Checking the final distribution as shown below, we found out that the dataset is **highly imbalanced** which poses another challenge.
+For detailed notes, please check the **EDA notebook** in the notebooks directory

 <figure>
   <img src="./images/class_distribution.png" alt="distribution", align="middle">